 5th Wheel vs Gooseneck Similarities and Differences

 People who are less familiar with these two products may not be able to distinguish between them.
 A number of similarities exist between the two.
-Even so, the differences are not neglectable and must be carefully pondered upon before a product is finally bought.
+Even so, the differences are not neglectable and must be carefully pondered upon before you buy either.

 How Are a Gooseneck and a 5th Wheel Similar?

-A gooseneck and a fifth wheel are both famous hitches that stand tall due to their individuality.
+When it comes to gooseneck vs fifth wheel similarities both are popular hitches that stand tall due to their individuality.
 However, a number of similarities exist between them, a few of which are listed here: